SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 ## Application Interference {#app-interference}

-Applications that have access to a resource-quota information may adopt an aggressive behavior (compared to those that don't have access) if they assumed that a resource-quota like metadata is for the application, not for the host that runs the applications.
+Applications that have access to a resource-quota information may adopt an aggressive behavior (compared to those that don't have access) if they assumed that a resource-quota like metadata is for the application, not for the client that runs the applications.

 This is challenging for home networks where multiple clients may be running behind the same CPE, with each of them running a video application.
 The same challenge may apply when tethering is enabled.